hmtkvs/AI-Planning/README.md

 # AI-Planning
-Modeling and solving deterministic planning problems
+Modeling deterministic planning problems and solving them efectively with some classical planner.

+### Instructions